henriquetorquato/henriquetorquato.github.io/all_collections/_drafts/2025-05-04-hack-the-box-machine-nocturnal.md

 55c82b1ccd55ab219b3b109b07d5061d:slowmotionapocalypse
 ```

-This has match the user `tobias`.
+This hash match the user `tobias`.
 Checking for password reuse on SSH, we are in 😎.

 ```
 tobias@nocturnal:~$ cat user.txt